A stochastic smoothing framework for nonconvex-nonconcave minEmax problems with applications to Wasserstein distributionally robust optimization: Numerical Experiments

-\textbf{Performance comparisons:} Figure~\ref{fig:overall}(a) presents the mean and standard deviation of \( g(\theta, \lambda) \) over iterations for SSPG, GDMax, and SDRO across the five training sets.
-This figure demonstrates that SSPG achieves lower values of \( g(\theta, \lambda) \) compared to GDMax and SDRO, illustrating the advantage of employing a smoothing technique and dynamically updating \(\lambda\) and \(\mu\) for solving the newsvendor problem.
-Figure \ref{fig:overall}(b) shows the mean and standard deviation of \( \lambda \).
+Figure~\ref{fig:overall}(a) reports the mean and standard deviation of $g(\theta,\lambda)$ over the five datasets.
+In this experiment, SSPG attains lower final objective values than GDMax and SDRO.
+Figure~\ref{fig:overall}(b) reports the corresponding values of $\lambda$.
+SSPG and GDMax move rapidly to the imposed lower bound $\lambda=7$, while SDRO uses the fixed value $\lambda=7$ selected by grid search.

+Figure~\ref{fig:overall}(b) shows the mean and standard deviation of \( \lambda \).
 It reveals that SSPG and GDMax quickly converge to values of 7, while SDRO maintains a fixed \(\lambda = 7\).
-This choice arises from a grid search indicating that the pair \(\lambda = 7, \eta=0.1\) yields the best performance among the tested configurations for SDRO.
+This choice results from a grid search indicating that the pair \(\lambda = 7, \eta=0.1\) yields the best performance among the tested configurations for SDRO.

-\subsection{{Regression Problem}}
+\subsection{Regression Problem}

 The distributionally robust regression problem aims to find a robust solution to the standard regression problem by minimizing the worst-case risk.
-In this subsection, we consider problems \eqref{eq:model2} and \eqref{eq:smoothg} with
+In this subsection, we consider problems~\eqref{eq:model2},~\eqref{eq:smoothg}, and~\eqref{eq:smoothg2} with